 Bladderwrack seaweed has been valued historically in seaweed producing regions as a nourishing source of natural chelated iodine, an essential mineral nutrient for healthy thyroid gland functioning.

 Most of the iodine present on planet earth is found in ocean seawater.
-And, sea plants especially brown seaweeds like kelp and bladderwrack, are one of the most abundant dietary sources of concentrated iodine.
+Sea plants, especially brown seaweeds like kelp and bladderwrack, are one of the most abundant dietary sources of concentrated iodine.

 These brown seaweeds were in fact the first sources of iodine discovered and isolated by French chemist Bernard Courtois back in 1811.